ravindraramole-ops/my-app-black-jack/README.md

 In the project directory, you can run:

+### 'npm install -g serve'
+### 'serve -s build'

+If build folder is ready to be deployed.
+You may serve it with a static server.

 ### `npm install`

 Installs all the dependant node modules for the development environment